permaweb/ao/servers/cu/README.md

 - `RESTRICT_PROCESSES`: A list of process ids that the CU should restrict aka. a `blacklist` (defaults to none)
 - `ALLOW_PROCESSES`: The counterpart to RESTRICT_PROCESSES.
 When configured the
   CU will only execute these processes aka. a `whitelist` (defaults to allow all processes)
 - `ALLOW_OWNERS`: A list of process owners, whose processes are allowed to execute on the CU aka. an owner `whitelist` (defaults to allow all owners)
+- `PROCESS_CHECKPOINT_TRUSTED_OWNERS`: A list of wallets whose checkpoints are trusted and the CU can start from

 ## Tests